ART & ORGANISM

 THE NEED TO KNOW

 “All men by nature desire to know.
-An indication of this is the delight we take in our senses; for even apart from their usefulness they are loved for themselves…”–Aristotle (Metaphysics, Book 1)[i] (note that these are distinct kinds of things: Aristotle distinguishes “things that are good in themselves” from “useful things,” the sensual, the aesthetic… (Nicomachean Ethics 1:6) (art used to be called autotelic—self-reinforcing.)
+An indication of this is the delight we take in our senses; for even apart from their usefulness they are loved for themselves…”–Aristotle (Metaphysics, Book 1)[i] (note that these are distinct kinds of things: Aristotle distinguishes “things that are good in themselves” from “useful things,” the sensual, the aesthetic… (Nicomachean Ethics 1:6) (art used to be called autotelic—self-reinforcing. but of course, we in A&O know about needs that it meets)

 INFOVORY.